angular-architects/module-federation-plugin/migration-guide.md

 ## Static Federation

 If you use static federation, you need to further adjust your shell's webpack config.
-As EcmaScript modules can be directly imported, there is no remote name anymore.
+As EcmaScript modules can be directly imported, there is no ``remoteName`` anymore.
 Before, this name was used as the name of a global variable that made the remote available.
 Hence, remove it from the values in your ``remotes`` section:

 ```diff
 [...]